Identify and define vocabulary used to enhance customer service

 Proactive customer service means taking preventative action based on previous knowledge of issues.

-As part of this activity, students will come up with examples of each type of customer service.
+As part of this customer service activity, students will come up with examples of each of these categories.

 Then you will ask students to role-play or explain a scenario they came up with to demonstrate each type of customer service.

-This activity teaches students to apply customer service skills to solve a problem among employees.
+This customer service activity teaches students to apply their skills to solve a problem among employees.

 Specifically, the student will act as an employer of a new employee who provided bad customer service.